maevadevs/Learn-SQL-Server/1-dml-dql/09-cte/01-common-table-expressions.md

 - Specify the `expression_name` to which we can refer later in a query
 - Specify a list of comma-separated columns after `expression_name` (Optional)
+  - This can be used to give aliases to the columns
   - The number of columns must be the same as the number of columns defined in the `CTE_Definition`
 - Use the `AS` keyword after the expression name or column list
 - Define a `SELECT` statement whose result set populates the CTE